squarism/squarism.github.io/_posts/2011-04-01-how-to-write-a-ruby-rails-3-rest-api.markdown

 curl --request DELETE http://localhost:3000/employees/3.xml
 {% endhighlight %}

-The record will be gone from the database now if you go to the `/employees` page in your browser.
+The record will be gone from the database now if you go to the `/employees` page in your browser or run the curl command against the `/employees` endpoint.

 ## Ruby API Client